 - Learn the functions of the child’s self-injurious behaviours.

 - Identify variables that trigger or increase the frequency of such behaviours.

 - Provide soft padded materials to reduce/prevent injury.

 - Teach self-regulation and calming strategies.

 A Kind Place supports and welcomes everyone from all walks of life, gender identity, orientation, and backgrounds.
-We offer free 15-minutes consultations for you to meet with your choice of therapist / psychologist / counsellor to support you on your journey of mental wellness.
-Bookings for consultation or services can be done here.
-For any enquiries, Whatsapp us or send them to email@example.com.
+We offer free short consultations for you to meet with your choice of therapist or counsellor to support you with a variety of mental health services.
+For any enquiries, Whatsapp us or send them to firstname.lastname@example.org.
 Reach out to us today!